ADU Zoning Ordinance Amendment

 Overview

-The Accessory Dwelling Unit Zoning Ordinance Amendment project includes two components, both of which will be included in the overall ordinance package for consideration by the Board of Supervisors in early 2026:
+The Accessory Dwelling Unit Zoning Ordinance Amendment project included two components, both of which were be included in the overall ordinance package for consideration by the Board of Supervisors on March 4, 2026:

-- The first component involves amending the County’s Zoning Ordinance to reorganize and clarify the ADU and Junior ADU (JADU) section - for alignment with State law, and improved public guidance.
+• The first component involved amending the County’s Zoning Ordinance to reorganize and clarify the ADU and Junior ADU (JADU) section - for alignment with State law, and improved public guidance.

-- The Board of Supervisors directed staff to examine the feasibility of this program in March of 2024.
+• The Board of Supervisors previously directed staff to examine the feasibility of this program in March of 2024.
 Then in October of 2024, the Board directed staff to move forward with the development of local program and emphasized the importance of community input in shaping local criteria.

-- This portion of the project is focused on crafting County-specific implementation criteria and exploring criteria such as a First Right of Refusal requirement.
-Public input will be used to refine any local criteria that will be provided to the Board for consideration.
+• This portion of the project was focused on crafting County-specific implementation criteria and exploring criteria such as a First Right of Refusal requirement.
+Public input was used to refine any local criteria that was provided to the Board for consideration.

 Alignment with New State Laws